 The PACE initiative looks at seven fields of environmental education: Living with Wildlife, Soils, Forests, Water, Energy, Living by the Ocean and Urban Living.
 A PACE Pack consists of a series of 32 short educational films on DVD or Video, a beautifully illustrated children’s book – ‘Africa Our Home’, an educators booklet, a contact directory, a CD with 80 action sheets and an educational poster based on the seven topics.

-Tusk has had an overwhelming response from schools, education centres and other NGO’s across Africa to the PACE materials.
-With valuable additional support from DHL, the PACE information has been sent to over 450 organisations in 24 countries in Africa and six in the rest of the world.
+Tusk has had an overwhelming response from schools, education centres and other NGOs across Africa to the PACE materials.
+With valuable additional support from DHL, the PACE information has been sent to over 450 organisations in 33 countries in Africa and six in the rest of the world.
 Projects that have received the information range from large Non Governmental Organisations such as the World Wildlife Fund, the Jane Goodall Institute and the Wildlife Conservation Society to environmental education centres such as Mokolodi in Botswana and small rural schools like the Ntugi Primary School in Kenya.
 Each has received the materials free of charge.
 We continue to share the PACE resources on request.
-In 2014, Tusk and Siren will be distributing a new French edition of the resources updated for relevance to the Francophone regions of West and Central Africa and Madagascar.
+Since 2014, Tusk and Siren have been distributing a new French edition of the resources updated for relevance to the francophone regions of West and Central Africa and Madagascar.

 In addition, on the PACE website visitors are able to view and download all of the educational materials.
 Recent figures showed that more than 100 downloads are made from the site every month.
 Visit www.paceproject.net to view the resources and email email@example.com to express an interest in receiving the resources.
 If you use PACE and would like to share ideas with other educators, visit the PACE page on facebook